 Connecticut Teacher Licensing Application Process & Requirements

-The application process for Connecticut teacher certification is pretty straightforward.
+The Praxis registration for Connecticut teacher certification is pretty straightforward.
 Applicants will need to fill out basic information such as their name, address, contact information, and social security number.
 They will also have to provide information that verifies their completion of an approved educator preparation program, student teaching internship, or valid professional experience, as well as proof of a bachelor's degree.

 They will also have to answer questions such as if they've been convicted of a crime, dismissed from a job position, or surrendered a professional license, certificate, or equivalent.
 Applicants must also obtain the signature of an appropriate professional (such as the leader of their educator preparation program) to recommend them for certification.
 Supporting documents such as transcripts, diplomas, and birth certificates must also be included.